a-merkley/a-merkley.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student in Electrical & Computer Engineering at Carnegie Mellon University advised by [Dr. Pulkit Grover](https://users.ece.cmu.edu/~pgrover/).
+I am a fifth-year Ph.D. student in Electrical & Computer Engineering at Carnegie Mellon University advised by [Dr. Pulkit Grover](https://users.ece.cmu.edu/~pgrover/).
 My research is at the intersection of machine learning, information theory, and neuroscience.
 I develop both theoretical and machine learning models to understand communication in noisy, high-dimensional neural data.
 Previously, I received Bachelor's degrees in Computer Engineering and Mathematics at Colorado State University in 2020.

 News
 ======
+- 08/2025: One paper is accepted by IEEE EMBS NER.
+Thanks to all collaborators!
 - 05/2025: I am joining Sandia National Labs as a URA-Sandia Graduate Student Fellow this summer!
 - 03/2025: One paper is accepted by JNS.
 Thanks to all collaborators!
 - 09/2024: One paper is accepted by NeurIPS 2024.
 Thanks to all collaborators!